hyperket/hyperket.github.io/_portfolio/3_multiplayer.md

 ---
 This is planned for the future.

-Users will be able to meetup with friends and explore and shop togother.
+Users will be able to meetup with friends and explore shop and worlds togother.